mrkmg/type-rest/README.md

 ### Creating the instance

-We have the entire API typed out, and want to be actually use it in our application.
+We have the entire API declared and want to be actually use it in our application.
 This is very easy:

 awesome-api.ts